omarkawach/time_management_knowledge_base/README.md

 - The interconnected notes may focus on sub-categories of the topic, specific systems, specific concepts or anything else relevant
 	- Must also explain the main approach and assumptions used to achieve cognitive augmentation with some illustrations.

-Notes should be appropriately interconnected and contain links to externel resources.
+Notes should be appropriately interconnected and contain links to external resources.